nguyenviettung7691/tic-tac-toe-twist/README.md

 - Double Move: On the same turn, place 2 marks that are not in 1 cell space next to your other marks.
 - Lane Shift: Shift a selected row or column by one cell cyclically.
-- Bomb: Removes a single opponent mark.
+- Bomb: Make a single cell unplayable for both players and also destroy any existing mark on the cell.

 Chaos Mode: Each round randomly selects a random number of variants.